1. thinkSPAIN

 Interestingly, other countries have tried similar restrictions on foreign buyers, like Switzerland, Singapore, New Zealand, and Canada.
 But when you look at what happened to house prices in those countries, it seems these restrictions didn't really work.
 For example, New Zealand banned foreign buyers in 2018, but house prices continued to rise.
 This suggests that things like interest rates, the number of houses available, economic growth, and population changes have a bigger impact on house prices than just who's allowed to buy them.
 Read our guide to understand what taxes are currently applicable when purchasing a property in Spain.

-Considerations for 2025 property law changes in Spain
+Key considerations for Spanish property law changes

 The information contained in this article is for general information and guidance only.
 Our articles aim to enrich your understanding of the Spanish property market, not to provide professional legal, tax or financial advice.
 For specialised guidance, it is wise to consult with professional advisers.
 While we strive for accuracy, thinkSPAIN cannot guarantee that the information we supply is either complete or fully up to date.
 Decisions based on our articles are made at your discretion. thinkSPAIN assumes no liability for any actions taken, errors or omissions.